Cameran Eubanks Reveals Why She’s Leaving ‘Southern Charm’

 The TV personality concluded by thanking all of her fans and everyone involved with the show, writing, “To all of the genuine and kind fans, cast and crew that I have worked with [over] the years and had the pleasure of knowing…thank you.”

-Eubank’s statement came hours after stories surfaced regarding her husband having an alleged affair, which was reportedly going to be exposed on the upcoming season of the reality series.
+Eubank’s statement came hours after stories surfaced regarding her husband allegedly having an affair, which was reportedly going to be exposed on the upcoming season of the reality series.

 One day prior, Eubanks, who has been a full-time cast member since the show’s 2014 premiere, told a fan via Instagram that she wouldn’t be returning to Southern Charm for season 7.Listen on Spotify to Watch With Us to hear more about your favorite shows and for the latest TV news!